tbicr/django-pg-zero-downtime-migrations/README.md

 ### Differences with standard django backend

-This backend provides same result state (except `NOT NULL` constraint replacement if appropriate option configured), but different way and with additional guarantees for avoiding stuck table locks.
+This backend provides same result state (except `NOT NULL` constraint replacement for old postgres versions if appropriate option configured), but different way and with additional guarantees for avoiding stuck table locks.

 This backend doesn't use transactions for migrations (except `RunPython` operation), because not all fixed SQL can be run in transaction and it allows to avoid deadlocks for complex migration.
 So when your migration will down in middle of transaction you need fix it manually (instead potential downtime).